It’s no secret that chronic stress doesn’t do us any favors—least of all when it comes to our fitness. Not…

 When your cortisol is too high at night you feel “wired and tired.”
 You’re exhausted but your mind races and you can’t fall asleep.
-You wake tired (and possibly achy) and looking for caffeine and simple carbs.
+You wake tired (and possibly achy), looking for caffeine and simple carbs.

-Any type of adrenal dysregulation can leave you feel exhausted the next day and your cravings on full tilt.
+Any type of adrenal dysregulation can leave you feel exhausted the next day, with your cravings on full tilt.

-With blood sugar all over the map you’ll have a very difficult time keeping your appetite, cravings and energy level and youﾒll be reaching for food to make you feel better.
+With blood sugar all over the map you’ll have a very difficult time keeping your appetite, cravings, and energy level.
+You’ll be reaching for food to make you feel better.

 Cortisol (gets your blood sugar up) and insulin (gets your blood sugar down) play a constant tug of war all day.
-When either is out of balance your cravings will be all over the map and you’ll be frustrated at your lack of willpower to abstain.
-You’re not weak, your chemistry is whacked!
-More on these hormones and blood sugar here and here.
+When either is out of balance your cravings will be all over the map, and you’ll be frustrated at your lack of willpower to abstain.
+You’re not weak.
+Your chemistry is whacked!

 The cycle gets longer and the PMS gets gnarly.

-If you also have insulin issues (like us ladies with PCOS) you’ll also start to see low progesterone-high testosterone symptoms including breakouts and hair trouble (coarser, darker hair growth in unwanted places and loss of hair on your head).
+If you also have insulin issues (like those of us with PCOS) you’ll also start to see low progesterone-high testosterone symptoms including breakouts and hair trouble (coarser, darker hair growth in unwanted places and loss of hair on your head).

 And it doesn’t stop there!

-Stress will put a lot of pressure on your thyroid and if you have Hashimoto’s (90% of hypothyroidism in the US), those blood sugar swings cause a surge of inflammation making your immune system go nuts and worsen the attack on the thyroid gland.
-High cortisol also increases conversion of the most important thyroid hormone, T3, into a useless form called reverse T3 (inflammation does this too, double whammy for Hashimoto’s).
+Stress will put a lot of pressure on your thyroid, and if you have Hashimoto’s (1 in 8 women, and 90% of hypothyroidism in the US), those blood sugar swings cause a surge of inflammation making your immune system go nuts and worsen the attack on the thyroid gland.
+High cortisol also increases conversion of the most important thyroid hormone, T3, into a useless form called reverse T3 (inflammation does this too—double whammy for Hashimoto’s).